 The Daily covers as many events as possible during the nine-week summer season.
 Reporters and photographers fill its pages with news, feature stories and daily up-to-date previews of the day’s activities.
 The seasonal staff are generally college students who apply to be a part of the Chautauqua experience as reporters, photographers, copy editors and page designers.
 Their mission is to help all Chautauquans, first-timers and those with multi-generation backgrounds, know about as many speakers, programs, entertainment and special events as possible.
 The staff each year is a mix of newcomers and veterans.

 In a 2005 piece for The Baltimore Sun, C. Fraser Smith wrote, “In a media world virtually atomized by electronic devices, a world taken over by commentators and gossips of every stripe, the Daily gives you well-grounded, comprehensive coverage of ideas you care about at considerable length.”

-The 2012 newsroom staff ranged in age from 19 to 60 years, with talented, experienced interns from Kent State University, Ohio University, Syracuse University, University of Missouri, University of Rochester, Rochester Institute of Technology, The College of William and Mary, Marietta College, Vassar College and Western Kentucky University.
+The 2013 newsroom staff ranged in age from 19 to 60 years, with talented, experienced interns from Kent State University, Ohio University, Syracuse University, University of Missouri, University of Rochester, Marietta College, Western Kentucky University, Tulane University, Hiram College, Whitman College, Kenyon College, Brown University and Alfred University.
 Other staff members included a university media teacher, retired newspeople, freelance journalists, a retired university professor, a former U.S. Peace Corps volunteer, a retired social worker and a retired library director.